 - Relaxation – Relaxation is an important component as some people find that it lowers their perception of the tinnitus.
 In the modern world we often lead busy and stressful lives and it can be difficult to make time for relaxation.
 Even when we do relax the forms of relaxation we choose often involve some active process that doesn’t enable us to reduce our levels of anxiety or stress.

 With tinnitus it is important to learn how to control your responses to stress.
 A member of the Audiology tinnitus team will be able to provide guidance on more structured forms of relaxation that can be effective in reducing stress and tension, so that a person with tinnitus can set up their own regular relaxation routine.
-For further assistance in using relaxation techniques, the Tinnitus Service at the Manchester Royal Infirmary also offers relaxation classes throughout the year for people with tinnitus.
-Please speak to a member of the team if you would like to be placed on the waiting list for the next course of relaxation classes.

 If I have a hearing loss, will wearing hearing aids help my tinnitus?